 Seeing Christ in the Psalms

 Bruggemann praises Byassee for a “readiness and capacity to read the Psalms with a christological tilt.”
 It is indeed welcome to encounter a commentary that is willing to see Christ in the Psalms.
-However, Byassee can find almost anything in them.
+However, with Byassee’s hermeneutic, he can find almost anything in them.
 What I mean is that Byassee reads the Psalms with a presupposition that any given psalm can be found to speak of Christ or his church.
-This is due to his appropriation of Augustine, whose insights reach far and wide aside from any historical or exegetical basis.
-This makes it easy to “find Christ” in the Psalms.
-However, it is not the hermeneutic of the Apostles, who appeared to have a logical and defensible rationale for their interpretations (see Acts 2:22-32).
-I believe there are better christological approaches that do not require such overriding presuppositions but are grounded in the canonical shaping of the Psalter and/or the hermeneutics of the Apostles.
+This is due to his appropriation of Augustine’s hermeneutic that makes it easy to “find Christ” in the Psalms.
+While Augustine’s work on the Psalms is excellent, much of it reads against the grain of the text (to this reviewer’s eyes).
+I don’t believe this hermeneutic is that of the Apostles (see Acts 2:22-32).
+I believe there are better christological approaches that do not require such overriding presuppositions but are grounded in the canonical shaping of the Psalter and the hermeneutics of the Apostles.

 Many thanks to Baker for providing a copy of this book for review.